Definition - What does Aspermia mean?

 FertilitySmarts explains Aspermia

-If stopping medication or lifestyle changes are not applicable routes of treatment, urinary sperm retrieval may be used in the case of retrograde ejaculation.
-Sperm retrieved through urinary sperm retrieval may be cleaned, sorted, and utilized in assisted reproductive technologies (ART).
+If stopping medication or lifestyle changes are not applicable routes of treatment, surgical sperm retrieval may be used in the case of retrograde ejaculation.

 Treatment options for infertility caused by other types of aspermia may include bladder neck reconstruction, surgical sperm removal, electroejaculation, or prostatic massage.
 Treatment routes are dependent upon the diagnosed cause.